MajorcaDevs/mdbackup/README.md

   - **Example**: `backup-remote-folder '10.10.10.254' "/var/lib/unifi/backup/autobackup/" unifi` will copy the contents of `/var/lib/unifi/backup/autobackup/` from the server `10.10.10.254` to the local directory `unifi`.

 `backup-postgres-database`:
   - **Description**: Makes a backup of a database in PostgreSQL.
 By default uses the tools installed in the system, but if `docker` is define in the settings, it will use a docker container.
-If `gpg_passphrase` is set, the file will be encrypted using GPG and that value as passphrase.
+Uses the configured compress and cypher strategies to create the backup.
   - **Parameters**:
      1. Database to backup
   - **Environment variables**: